kirstymcnaught/OptiKeyWiki/Supported-eye-trackers.md

 * [Tobii X2-60 ¹](http://www.tobii.com/en/eye-tracking-research/global/products/hardware/tobii-x2-60-eye-tracker/) - prices are difficult to find, but an article from 2013 lists the price as $40,000 AUD (roughly $30,000 USD) + TAX
 * [EyeTech TM5 mini eye tracker ³](http://www.eyetechds.com/tm5-mini-assistive-tech.html) - listed price £3,600+ on reseller sites

-¹ All Tobii eye trackers must be used with the Tobii EyeX Engine available for [download here](http://developer.tobii.com/?wpdmdl=181)
+¹ All Tobii eye trackers must be used with the Tobii EyeX Engine available for download at [Tobii EyeX downloads](http://developer.tobii.com/?wpdmdl=181)

-² The PCEye Go must have firmware version 1.1.5 or later - [click here for more info](https://github.com/JuliusSweetland/OptiKey/wiki/Using-the-Tobii-PCEye-Go-tracker)*
+² The PCEye Go must have firmware version 1.1.5 or later - see [Using the PCEye-Go-tracker](https://github.com/JuliusSweetland/OptiKey/wiki/Using-the-Tobii-PCEye-Go-tracker)

 ³ The EyeTech TM5 is not currently supported, but instead it can be used to control the cursor position which can in turn can control OptiKey, as shown in this video: https://www.youtube.com/watch?v=1M7FVBuMcec